February 20, 2022

 When Jesus says, “to you that listen” we have to remember he isn’t expecting non-believers to get it.
 He isn’t talking to the rest of the world.
 He’s talking directly to his own followers, to people who have already committed to this new kingdom reality Jesus is introducing.
 He’s talking to you and me, if we really are the disciples we claim to be.

 Jesus is THE Master Teacher, and his teaching technique follows established best practices for introducing abstract concepts.
 First, he lays out the ideas he wants us to learn, then he gives us some examples of how they play out in real life, and he wraps up the lesson with some negative examples to show us what the concepts are not.

 What are these concepts?
 “Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you.”
 In other words, do the exact opposite of what the world expects when you’re dealing with people who treat you with contempt.
 Instead of avoiding them or submitting to their abuse, instead of responding to their hatred with your own – love them.
+The verb here is agapao.
 The noun for this kind of love is ‘agape.’
 It isn’t an emotion; it’s an action.
 It’s a way to behave that puts another’s welfare and interests above your own.

 This is a pretty tall order.
 I can see those first disciples standing around Jesus with their mouths hanging open, completely dumbfounded.
 What on earth is he saying?
 How on earth are we supposed to do that?